neonmoe/fae/README.md

 The crate is still very much in development and the API is changing all the time.
 Wouldn't recommend using this crate for anything currently.
 However, there is one working example, `counter`.

+## License
+I wouldn't recommend using this crate at this time, but you're free to do so under the terms of the [MIT license](LICENSE.md).